310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-…Is that so.
+…I see.
 I don’t completely understand what you’re saying, but I get how you feel, sort of.

 I want to grow stronger, too…
 {% endbubble %}